 Dr. Gartner was honored by MaleSurvivor at its 2007 conference by the establishment of the Richard Gartner Award for Clinical Contribution, of which he was the first recipient “in recognition of outstanding clinical service to male survivors, their families and loved ones, of contributions to the advancement of knowledge about psychotherapy for such persons, and in gratitude for enriching the understanding of male sexual abuse through multiple publications and media contacts.”

-He is the author of Betrayed as Boys: Psychodynamic Treatment of Sexually Abused Men, written for professionals but accessible to most lay people.
+Dr. Gartner is the author of Betrayed as Boys: Psychodynamic Treatment of Sexually Abused Men (1999, 2001), written for professionals but accessible to most lay people.
 It describes in detail male sexual abuse and psychotherapy with sexually abused men.
 Betrayed as Boys was runner-up for the Gradiva Award for best book on a clinical subject, given by the National Association for the Advancement of Psychoanalysis (NAAP).
-He also wrote Beyond Betrayal: Taking Charge of Your Life after Boyhood Sexual Abuse, which was written specifically for survivors of male sexual abuse as well as their spouses, partners, and loved ones.
-He has published numerous articles in juried professional journals and edited Memories of Sexual Betrayal: Truth, Fantasy, Repression, and Dissociation.
+He also wrote Beyond Betrayal: Taking Charge of Your Life after Boyhood Sexual Abuse (2005), written specifically for survivors of male sexual abuse as well as their spouses, partners, and loved ones.
+He has additionally published numerous articles in juried professional journals and edited Memories of Sexual Betrayal: Truth, Fantasy, Repression, and Dissociation (1997).
 (See more about Dr. Gartner’s books).
-He is currently editing three books, one on the subject of countertrauma and counterresilience (tentatively titled Trauma and Countertrauma, Resilience and Counterresilience),and two books about male sexual victimization (tentatively titled Boys and Men Betrayed: Understanding the Trauma of Sexual Abuse and Assault and Healing Sexually Betrayed Men and Boys: Treatment for Sexual Abuse, Assault, and Trauma).

 A consultant and supervisor at the Trauma Treatment Center of the Manhattan Institute for Psychoanalysis and its Certificate Program in Trauma Studies, Dr. Gartner also taught and supervised in the clinical psychology program at Columbia University for twenty years.
 He received a B.A. in psychology from Haverford and a doctorate in clinical psychology from Columbia.
 He is licensed as a psychologist in New York State.

 Read Books by Dr. Gartner